Real-Time Flow Reports for California Rivers

 (Advanced / Class V):

 The Cal Salmon is a free-flowing river and usually only runs in the spring when the winter snowpack is melting.
 The season typically runs from April through June, although in most years we concentrate bookings into one weekend trip in late April.
 Later trips are possible for large groups, depending on flows and availability.
+In 2024 the river flowed well from April through mid-June.
+The 2025 rafting season will start in April.

 California Salmon